brooksmtownsend/HACK110-Intro-To-Git/recipeBook/guacamole.md

 * 1 clove garlic, minced

 # Directions
 1. In a large bowl place the scooped avocado pulp and lime juice, toss to coat.
-Drain, and reserve the lime juice, after all of the avocados have been coated.
-Using a potato masher add the salt, cumin, and cayenne and mash.
-Then, fold in the onions, tomatoes, cilantro, and garlic.
+2. Drain, and reserve the lime juice, after all of the avocados have been coated.
+3. Using a potato masher add the salt, cumin, and cayenne and mash.
+4. Then, fold in the onions, tomatoes, cilantro, and garlic.
 Add 1 tablespoon of the reserved lime juice.
 Let sit at room temperature for 1 hour and then serve.
+5. eat da guac